GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ### Do not reimplement logic

-When writting black-box testing, make sure not to reimplement logic.
+When writing black-box testing, make sure not to reimplement logic.
 If we are doing classic TDD, the chances of reimplementing logic are dramatically reduced since we start first with the specification and then we move to the implementation.

 However, we often have to cope with legacy code that is not tested.
 In those cases, pay attention to write your test without mimicking the logic itself.
 Another situation where we can be tempted to reimplement logic is when we decide to mock our dependencies.
 While writing our test doubles, we are necessarily thinking on the implementation already.
 In those cases, make sure not to test the doubles themselves.